Mailjet logo

 Which is more reliable, Mailjet or SendGrid?

-From February 17th to May 18th, Mailjet showed an error rate of 0.13% while SendGrid showed 0.00%.
+From April 17th to July 16th, Mailjet showed an error rate of 0.01% while SendGrid showed 0.00%.
 Both rates are within acceptable thresholds for production email delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, Mailjet or SendGrid?